A Physical Therapy Guide to Lower Extremity Stress Fractures

 - Posture and gait analysis

-As you return to your normal activities you can expect guidance on how to:
+As you return to your normal activities, you can expect guidance on how to:

-- How and when to progress safely
+- How to progress physical activity safely

 - Biomechanical training to reduce unnecessary strain with activity, particularly with running and jumping